This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about hypertension during pregnancy:

-- Gestational hypertension means you develop high BP between weeks 20 and 37 of your pregnancy.
+- Gestational hypertension means you develop new high BP after week 20 of your pregnancy.
 Gestational hypertension usually goes away after delivery, but it increases your risk for future chronic hypertension.

 - Preeclampsia is high BP that usually develops after week 20 of pregnancy.
 It can also develop within 4 weeks of delivery.
 You may also have protein in your urine or damage to organs such as your kidneys or liver.
 Preeclampsia can lead to life-threatening conditions such as a stroke or eclampsia (seizures from severe high BP).